jibin94/local_notifications/README.md

 We will see each property.

 `id` – the identifier of the notification.
-Each notification must have a unique identifier `title` – the title of the notification
+Each notification must have a unique identifier.
+`title` – the title of the notification.
-`body` – what we want to display as the main message of our notification `notificationDetails` – the notification details object we discussed above `payload` – the data that we want to pass with this notification so that it can be used later when the notification is tapped on and our application opens up again.
+`body` – what we want to display as the main message of our notification.
+`notificationDetails` – the notification details object we discussed above.
+`payload` – the data that we want to pass with this notification so that it can be used later when the notification is tapped on and our application opens up again.